 Compare reviews and rates here

 Located on Södermalm island – a vibrant district famous for its large selection of restaurants, bars, shopping and galleries.
 Being the largest hotel in the city with 558 bedrooms, the Clarion has extensive conference facilities and a spa, which is a great option to warm up if you travel in winter.
 The hotel won an award for its environmentally friendly construction approach: materials were transported by train, which reduced carbon emissions.
 The hotel management continues the sustainable way of maintenance through a recycling program and more efficient use of energy and water.

 Ever heard about the incredible Stockholm metro?
 It is worth visiting, even if you are a fan of city walking.
-A showcase of renowned Swedish design and the nation’s artistic mindset, each subway station has its own style, inspired by natural conditions.
+A showcase of renowned Swedish design, each subway station has its own style, inspired by natural conditions.
 Colorful rocky walls, graffiti, monuments, and you can even see a wall covered with moss – just like in a forest.

-To travel between the city’s islands, you better buy an SL card which gives you unlimited access to public transport services: subway, trams and commuter trains, buses, ferries – and even the bicycle system with its more than 760 km of lanes.
+Tip: to travel between the city’s islands, you better buy an SL travel card which gives you unlimited access to public transport services: subway, trams and commuter trains, buses, ferries – and even the bicycle system with its more than 760 km.

-Water is a vital element of everyday life, even more so in Stockholm.
-The city is built on an archipelago which consists of thousands of islands, where people live and go for holidays.
+Water is a vital element of everyday life in Stockholm.
+The city is built on an archipelago which consists of thousands of islands, where (some) people live and (many) go for holidays.